Monitoring Fabric with Capacity Metrics

 • Data Science: ML experiment runs, model training

 This breakdown reveals which workloads dominate your capacity.
 If 70% of CU consumption comes from Spark notebooks, optimizing those notebooks delivers the most savings.
+If Power BI queries dominate during business hours, focus on DAX optimization and aggregation tables.

 Item-Level Detail Page